Since December 2013, South Sudan and its armed forces have been involved in non-international armed conflicts with dissident South Sudan armed forces.

 In resolution 2132 (2013), adopted on 23 December 2013, the Security Council increased the troop levels of UNMISS and, acting under Chapter VII, called 'for an immediate cessation of hostilities.'

-The United Nations reported that by December 26, the fighting had displaced at least 121,600 people, including 63,000 who had found shelter in UNMISS compounds across the country.
-At least a thousand people had been killed.
+The United Nations reported that by December 26, the fighting had displaced at least 121,600 people and that at least a thousand people had been killed.
 Report of the Secretary-General on South Sudan, UN doc S/2014/158, 6 March 2014; M. Tran, 'South Sudan Government Agrees to Ceasefire as 120,000 Flee Fighting', The Guardian, 27 December 2013.

-The Sudan Liberation Movement/Army-in-Opposition under the leadership of Machar was repeatedly a party to cease-fire agreements, which further confirms that they were sufficiently organized to constitute a party to the conflict.
+The SPLM/A-IO under the leadership of Machar was repeatedly a party to cease-fire agreements, which further confirms that they were sufficiently organized to constitute a party to the conflict.

 The existence of a peace agreement does not in itself put an end to a non-international armed conflict: violence frequently continues after the conclusion of a peace agreement.
 In addition, a non-international armed conflict may also end without a peace agreement, for example when one of the parties to the conflict disappears.
 A non-international armed conflict ends in case of a 'lasting cessation of armed confrontations without real risk of resumption'.
 L. Cameron, B. Demeyere, J-M. Henckaerts, E. La Haye and I. Müller, with contributions by C. Droege, R. Geiss and L. Gisel, ‘Article 3: Conflicts Not of an International Character’, ICRC, Commentary of the First Geneva Convention, 2016, §491.

-The 2015 Peace Agreement did not lead to such a lasting cessation.
-Armed clashes continued on a regular basis.
-Armed Conflict Location and Event Dataset, Country Report: South Sudan Conflict Update, July 2016.
-Therefore, the non-international armed conflict continues.
+The 2018 Peace Agreement has not so far led to such a lasting cessation.
+Armed clashes were reported days after the signing of the agreement and they continue on a regular basis.
+Armed Conflict Location and Event Dataset, Country Report: South Sudan Conflict Update, July 2016; IISS Armed Conflict Database, South Sudan – Military and Security updates, 2018, 2019; Report of the UN Commission on Human Rights in South Sudan, March 2019.
+Therefore, the non-international armed conflicts continue.

-On 12 August 2016, Security Council Resolution 2304 (2016) authorized the deployment of the Regional Protection Force with a robust mandate to use all necessary means to implement its mandate.
-The Regional Protection Force is to supplement the existing UN peacekeeping mission and mandated to provide protection to key facilities and routes in Juba and to strengthen the security of UN Protection of Civilian sites in South Sudan.
+To supplement the peacekeeping mission, the Security Council authorized, on 12 August 2016, the deployment of the Regional Protection Force with a robust mandate, under the command of UNMISS.
+With 4,000 troops, the Regional Protection Force is mandated to provide “a secure environment in and around Juba […] and in extremis in other parts of South Sudan”.
+This includes provinding protection to key facilities and routes in Juba and to strengthen the security of UN Protection of Civilian sites, other United Nations premises, United Nations personnel, humanitarian actors and civilians.
+The Regional Protection Force is authorized “to use all necessary means, including undertaking robust action where necessary and actively patrolling” to accomplish its mandate.
+UNSC Resolution 2304 (2016).
 The government of South Sudan initially rejected the deployment of the Regional Protection Force, 'South Sudan Renews Rejection to Regional Protection Force', South Sudan Tribune, 11 January 2017. and the phased deployment of the Regional Protection Force only began in August 2017.
 However, tensions with the government continue.
-'South Sudna: Deployment of UN-mandated Regional Protection Force Begins', UN News, 8 August 2017; 'More Regional Protection Forces Arrive in South Sudan's Juba', Voice of America, 14 February 2018.
+'South Sudan: Deployment of UN-mandated Regional Protection Force Begins', UN News, 8 August 2017; 'More Regional Protection Forces Arrive in South Sudan's Juba', Voice of America, 14 February 2018.

 South Sudan is a party to the four 1949 Geneva Conventions.
 All parties to the conflict are bound by Article 3 common to the 1949 Geneva Conventions that provides for the minimum standard to be respected and requires humane treatment without adverse distinction of all persons not or no longer taking active parts in hostilities.
 It prohibits murder, mutilation, torture, cruel, inhuman and degrading treatment, hostage taking and unfair trials.

 South Sudan is also a party to the 1977 Additional Protocol II applicable to non-international armed conflicts.
-Although territorial control shifts frequently, the Sudanese People's Liberation Movement/Army in Opposition controls territory in South Sudan, which suggests that they fulfil the required criterion for the applicability of Protocol II, namely the ability to carry out sustained and concerted military operations; impose discipline; and the ability to implement Protocol II.
+Although territorial control shifts frequently, the SPLM/A-IO controls territory in South Sudan, which suggests that they fulfil the required criterion for the applicability of Protocol II, namely the ability to carry out sustained and concerted military operations; impose discipline; and the ability to implement Protocol II.

 In addition to international humanitarian law, international human rights law continues to apply during armed conflicts.